albertopeam/clean-architecture/README.md

 There are some tools that will help us while we are testing async code.
   * [Nimble](https://github.com/Quick/Nimble) is used to express the expected outcomes of Swift expressions, it is very intuitive and provides a lot of matchers to easily do different kinds of assertions.

+XCTest framework also provides API's to test async code, but is a bit more verbose than Nimble, feel free to check the framework [XCTest expectations](https://developer.apple.com/documentation/xctest/asynchronous_tests_and_expectations)

+Now the *Sample* class uses a block function to return the result of the call.
+The Queue is only needed for this example to recreate an async operation.
+The behaviour is the same as the previous examples.

 ```swift
 class Sample {